 Designers play a crucial role in many of the products we use every day.
 Not only have they dreamt up many of the life-changing technology we take for granted but they also work with engineers to improve the user experience of just about everything under the sun.

 However, today’s tech-heavy world means that designers need to be cognizant of engineering challenges – such as electromagnetic interference (EMI).
 This can disrupt critical systems and functions of mobile devices, industrial equipment, cars, and even medical instruments.
 With that in mind, here is an overview of the importance of EMI shielding in design.

 What Causes EMI?

-There are three main sources of EMI, including thermal agitation, natural, and man-made.
+There are three primary sources of EMI, including thermal agitation, natural, and human-made.
 Problems surrounding the phenomena first came to light in WWII as combatants turned to early versions of electronic devices for an edge in the global conflict.
-During the early days EMI was largely a military problem but with the spread of electronics into every aspect of civilian life, the challenges in limiting its impact grew exponentially.
+During the early days EMI was mostly a military problem, but with the spread of electronics into every aspect of civilian life, the challenges in limiting its impact grew exponentially.

 In terms of the first cause – thermal agitation – this is a manifestation of signal interference from the noise generated within the electronic device itself.
 When left unshielded, the interference effectively renders a device useless.

-The final cause of EMI is man-made and stems from generators, power lines, and other devices either at high-frequency or when they are not properly shielded.
-Not only will man-made EMI degrade the function of the device itself but it can also impact the operation of other devices in close proximity.
+The final cause of EMI is human-made and stems from generators, power lines, and other devices either at high-frequency or when they are not properly shielded.
+Not only will human-made EMI degrade the function of the device itself but it can also impact the operation of other devices nearby.

-Given this, man-made EMI is a major cause of signal interference in our world today and the risk of it impacting complex electronics is on reason why we still need to turn off our mobile phones when a plane is taking off or landing.
+Given this, human-made EMI is a major cause of signal interference in our world today and the risk of it impacting complex electronics is on a reason why we still need to turn off our mobile phones when a plane is taking off or landing.

 What Can Be Done?